pinting/oraculum/README.md

 ### Layers

-**Token trees:** A language model does not emit characters - it emits tokens, fixed pieces drawn from a vocabulary of hundreds of thousands of entries.
+**Token trees:** A language model writes in tokens, fixed pieces drawn from a vocabulary of hundreds of thousands of entries, each covering one or more characters.
 The same keyword can arrive as one piece or many and every way of spelling it forms a path through a graph over the character positions in the string:

 ```mermaid
 graph LR